- Easy to build.

 |To build the CDI||Schematic.pdf||components.jpg||wiring.gif|

-Printed Circuit Boards or built CDI are available for sale !
+Printed Circuit Boards and Ready to use CDI are available for sale !

 This tension is rectify by the bridge B1, and loads C1 to a average voltage of 270Vcc.